ycpcs/cs400-fall2022/assign/assign06.md

 # The Demonstration

-Your group should plan to present for TBD minutes.
+Each sub-team should plan to present for 20-25 minutes.
 Your presentation should include the following elements:

 - Demonstrate the system in action.
 If you have a UI, show it.
 - Run your unit tests to demonstrate your testing framework, and describe what is happening.